Gain a PAT certificate for your business

 No, the legislation states that the person testing the item must be a competent person.
-All Interlink Lighting & Electrical engineers are qualified PAT testers to ensure your appliances & employees stay safe at all times.
+All Interlink Lighting & Electrical engineers are qualified PAT testers to ensure your appliances & employees stay safe always.

 This type of testing will generally be undertaken during normal business hours.
-If you are in charge of a department budget, you should be aware that it is likely that evening work and weekend work would attract uplift in costs.
+If you oversee a department budget, you should be aware that it is likely that evening work and weekend work would attract uplift in costs.

 Yes – it is impossible otherwise.
-In order to electrically test the equipment it needs to be disconnected from the mains and plugged into a testing device.
+To electrically test the equipment, it needs to be disconnected from the mains and plugged into a testing device.
 This is how the electrical readings are obtained and a PASS or FAIL status is defined.

 In some environments where it is not possible to turn equipment on and off, such as computer suites and comms rooms, it may only be appropriate for a visual inspection to be carried out.
 If this is the case, then every effort must be made to carry out a combined inspection and test at the next available times.
 This would normally be during a scheduled shut-down for maintenance purpose.

 It should be viewed as best practice to adopt a register of all Portable Appliance Testing.
-In this way we are able to demonstrate that we have safely maintained the equipment within our control.
+In this way, we can demonstrate that we have safely maintained the equipment within our control.

 There are many reasons not to do Portable Appliance Testing such as cost, inconvenience, or lack of knowledge.
-However none of these reasons will be accepted as a defence in the event that an accident or fire occurs.
+However, none of these reasons will be accepted as a defence if an accident or fire occurs.
 Aside from the threat of prosecution in the event of injury or death, surely the safety of your colleagues, employees, patients or belongings are reason enough to test and inspect electrical systems at work.